 We work to bring about these systemic changes through three key areas:

-Our grantmaking directs Jewish communal resources to organizations and initiatives led by and/or serving Jews of Color (JoC).
-Through grantmaking, we serve and center JoC leaders, including emerging leaders, who develop innovative ways to provide support, community, resources, opportunities, and Jewish engagement to the Jews of Color community.
-We also support and work with white Jewish leaders and organizations that demonstrate genuine, sustained allyship and seek to use their position and influence to engage in real structural change.
+Our grantmaking directs Jewish communal resources to organizations and initiatives serving Jews of Color (JoC).
+Through grantmaking, we serve and support diverse Jewish leadership, including emerging leaders, who develop innovative ways to provide support, community, resources, opportunities, and Jewish engagement to the Jews of Color community.

 Our research builds datasets and knowledge bases about Jews of Color, filling gaps in communal knowledge and scholarship surrounding the JoC community.
 The Jews of Color Initiative commissions multiracial research teams to produce studies with real-world implications that can shape policies and practices within the Jewish ecosystem.